-J. V. Durden joined the Secrets team in 1935, after the move to Gaumont-British Instructional.
+J. V. Durden (1910-1998) joined the Secrets team in 1935, after the move to Gaumont-British Instructional.
 Durden became one of the principal cinematographers in the Secrets of Life series, and rapidly adopted Percy Smith’s enthusiasm for laboratory-based films.
-Unlike Smith, however, Durden was formally trained as a scientist, having gained a degree in Biology and Entomology at the Royal College of Science (London).
-In 1934, he had been the official photographer on a plant collecting expedition in Basutoland (present-day Lesotho).
+Unlike Smith, Durden had trained as a scientist, having gained a degree in Biology and Entomology at the Royal College of Science.
 Spending time in South Africa, he happened to see a Secrets film in Cape Town and resolved to make scientific films himself.
 [Read more] Image: with permission from Janet Hey.

 Harry Bruce Woolfe (1880-1965) was the managing director of British Instructional Films, and later Gaumont-British Instructional, the two production companies responsible for producing Secrets of Nature and Secrets of life.
 Bruce Woolfe produced a number of World War I films before embarking on the Secrets series.
 He devised of the idea behind the series after reading Gilbert White’s Natural History of Selbourne.
 Bruce Woolfe was a keen imperialist and a fierce promoter of his own films.
 He sat on several influential committees, including the Federation of British Industries and the Colonial Office’s Film Committee.
 Image: Mary Field and Percy Smith, Secrets of Nature (1934).